quic-go/docs/content/docs/http3/server.md

 server.Shutdown(ctx)
 ```

 On the wire, graceful shutdown is signaled by sending a GOAWAY frame.
-This signals to clients that the server will not accept any new requests.
-Clients are expected to finish existing requests and then close the QUIC connection.
+This tells clients that the server will not accept any new requests.
+Clients are expected to finish processing existing requests and then close the QUIC connection.

 {{< callout type="info" >}}
   Client behavior for handling GOAWAY frames is currently not implemented in quic-go yet, see [#153](https://github.com/quic-go/quic-go/issues/153).
 {{< /callout >}}

 `Shutdown` returns when all active requests have been served, or when the context is canceled.
 In that case, all remaining active QUIC connections are closed, which abruptly terminates the remaining requests.